-On the road in Australia – Living in a Campervan
+On the road in Australia - House sitting with a camper

 People think I'm crazy...

 At the age of 24, when I decided to leave the UK with no mortgage, no kids and no degree to fall back on, my family thought I was crazy!
 But, New Zealand looked like the place to be, so I booked a flight, bought a campervan and never looked back.

 New Zealand WAS my dream country.